 If you are age 75 or older and are interested in getting vaccinated against Covid, make sure to register with VAMS (the Vaccine Administration Management System, which is a system the federal government is using to administer the vaccine).
 Go to the link below (you’ll be prompted to enter some basic info):

-Once you’ve registered with VAMS, you’ll receive a confirmation email from DPH & then another email (within 2wks) from VAMS that either approves/denies the registration.
+Once you’ve registered with VAMS, you’ll receive a confirmation email from DPH.
+Followed by another email (within 2wks) from VAMS that either approves/denies the registration.
 If approved, you’ll then be able to schedule a vaccination appointment thru VAMS.
 Remember to check email Spam/Junk folders for the emails.

 - Individuals and staff in congregate settings